fajarnnn/sd-webui-reforge-classic/README.md

 ## Attention

 > [!Important]
-> The `--xformers` and `--sage` args are only responsible for installing the packages, **not** whether its respective attention is used; This also means you can remove them once they are successfully installed
+> The `--xformers` and `--sage` args are only responsible for installing the packages, **not** whether its respective attention is used *(this also means you can remove them once the packages are successfully installed)*

 **Forge Classic** tries to import the packages and automatically choose the first available attention function in the following order: